-The U.S. Food and Drug Administration (FDA) has approved five different hrHPV tests (Hybrid Capture 2 [HC2], 58 cobas hrHPV [Roche Molecular Systems, Inc., Pleasanton, CA], 59 APTIMA hrHPV Assay [Gen-Probe, Inc., San Diego, CA], 60 Cervista hrHPV 16/18 and Cervista highrisk hrHPV [Hologic, Inc., Bedford, MA]) 62 for testing patients with abnormal cytology results to determine the need for colposcopy referral and for use in women aged 30 years or older in conjunction with cytology (cotesting) to assess absence or presence of high-risk hrHPV type.
-In 2014, the cobas hrHPV test was the first to be approved by the FDA as a primary cervical cancer screening test for women aged 25 years or older.
-63 Randomized trials of cervical cancer screening have used the HC2 assay or the GP5+/6+ PCR enzyme immunoassay (not used in the United States).
-A recent systematic review compared these assays to newer hrHPV tests, including those listed above.
-Of tests approved in the United States, HC2 was considered a reference standard; similar test performance characteristics were found for the APTIMA and Cervista assays, but only cobas 4800 HPV was found to fully meet 2009 international expert committee equivalency criteria.
-64 potential to cause harm) for infections that are likely to resolve spontaneously, hrHPVcotesting has not been recommended for cervical cancer screening in women under age 30 years.
-However, the recent FDA approval of cobas hrHPV for primary screening in women aged 25 years and older prompted the American College of Obstetrics and Gynecology to add this option to their screening recommendations in 2016.
+The U.S. Food and Drug Administration (FDA) has approved five different hrHPV tests (Hybrid Capture 2 [HC2],55 cobas hrHPV [Roche Molecular Systems, Inc., Pleasanton, CA],56 APTIMA hrHPV Assay [Gen-Probe, Inc., San Diego, CA],57 Cervista hrHPV 16/18,58 and Cervista high-risk hrHPV [Hologic, Inc., Bedford, MA])59 for testing patients with abnormal cytology results to determine the need for colposcopy referral and for use in women age 30 years or older in conjunction with cytology (cotesting) to assess absence or presence of hrHPV.
+In 2014, the cobas hrHPV test was the first to be approved by the FDA as a primary cervical cancer screening test for women age 25 years or older.60 Randomized trials of cotesting used the HC2 assay or the GP5+/6+ PCR enzyme immunoassay (not used in the United States), and the large Kaiser cohort reports on cotesting also used HC2.
+All four randomized trials of hrHPV testing alone (primary screening) used HC2, although this test has not been FDA-approved for primary screening.
+A recent systematic review compared HC2 and CP5+/6+ to newer hrHPV tests, including those listed above.
+Of tests approved in the United States, HC2 was considered a reference standard; similar test performance characteristics were found for the APTIMA and Cervista assays, but only cobas 4800 HPV was found to fully meet 2009 international expert committee equivalency criteria.61

+Because of the high frequency of transient HPV infection in women younger than age 30 years leads to many positive hrHPV tests and subsequent diagnostic and treatment interventions (with potential to cause harm) for infections that are likely to resolve spontaneously,62 hrHPV cotesting has not been recommended for cervical cancer screening in women younger than age 30 years.^{63, 64} However, the recent FDA approval of cobas hrHPV for primary screening in women age 25 years and older prompted the American College of Obstetrics and Gynecology to add primary hrHPV testing beginning at age 25 to its screening recommendations in 2016.63